Falcons fire coach Arthur Smith hours after completing 3rd straight 7-10 season

 The Falcons have posted six straight losing seasons since their last playoff appearance in 2017.

+The franchise that joined the league in 1966 is still seeking its first Super Bowl championship.
+Blank and McKay will lead the coaching search with input from general manager Terry Fontenot, who is keeping his job after also being hired ahead of the 2021 season.

+“We have profound respect for Coach Smith and appreciate all the hard work and dedication he has put into the Falcons over the last three years,” Blank said in a statement.
+“He has been part of building a good culture in our football team, but the results on the field have not met our expectations.”

-Smith was hired by the Falcons in 2021 after a decade-long stint as an assistant with the Tennessee Titans, moving up to become their offensive coordinator.
+Smith was hired by the Falcons in 2021 after a decade-long stint as an assistant with the Tennessee Titans in which he moved up to become their offensive coordinator.

-Smith didn’t feel much heat after his first two losing seasons as Atlanta dealt with major salary cap issues after trading away two franchise stalwarts: quarterback Matt Ryan and receiver Julio Jones.
+Smith didn’t feel much heat after his first two losing seasons as Atlanta dealt with major salary cap issues, the result of trading away two franchise stalwarts: quarterback Matt Ryan and receiver Julio Jones.

 But Smith never got reliable quarterback play, switching back and forth between Desmond Ridder and Taylor Heinicke this season.

-Asked about his job status following the loss, Smith said, “Sure, as I’ve said many of times, we know the industry that we’re in.
-I love doing what I’m doing.
-Also, like I’ve told you many times, this is the industry that we are in.
+Asked about his job status following the loss, Smith added, “This is the industry that we are in.
 I love coaching.
 I would have loved to win today.
 Obviously, we didn’t.”

-When asked what he told his players, Smith said, “These guys have been such a privilege to work with. … They worked extremely hard all season.
-To clearly come up short … I appreciate the hell out of them.
-I love coaching this team.”

 Some players spoke out in support of Smith.

-“I absolutely love coach Smith,” right guard Chris Lindstrom said.
-“I love the staff.
-I know we didn’t win the games that we’re supposed to this year.
+“I absolutely love coach Smith,” offensive guard Chris Lindstrom said.
+“I know we didn’t win the games that we’re supposed to this year.
 But I think the foundation of what this locker room is, there’s a lot of great things to come.”

-“The job is to win games and get into the playoffs,” Smith acknowledged.
-“Definitely a tough pill to swallow.”

-Smith’s biggest downfall was failing to settle the quarterback position after Ryan — the Atlanta starter since 2008 — was traded to Indianapolis following Smith’s first season.
+Smith’s biggest downfall was failing to settle the quarterback position after Ryan — the Atlanta starter since 2008 — was traded to Indianapolis following Smith’s inaugural season.

-Marcus Mariota started much of the 2022 campaign, without much success, before the Falcons turned to Ridder for the final four games.
+Marcus Mariota started much of the 2022 campaign, without consistent success, before the Falcons turned to Ridder for the final four games.

 Ridder, a third-round draft pick, was anointed the starter heading into his second season and it looked like the team was headed for better times after a 2-0 start.